GalSim-developers/GalSim/docs/roman.rst

     below).

 pupil_plane_file
-    The name of the file containing the image of the pupil plane for Roman, to be used when constructing PSFs.
-If using the `galsim.roman.getPSF` routine, users will not need to supply this filename, since the routine already knows about it.
+    There is actually a separate file for each SCA giving the pupil plane mask for the Roman telescope as seen from the center of each SCA.
+When building the PSF with galsim.roman.getPSF, it will use the correct one for the given SCA.
+However, for backwards compatibility, if anyone needs a generic image of the pupil plane, this file is for SCA 2, near the center of the WFC field.

 pupil_plane_scale
     The pixel scale in meters per pixel for the image in pupil_plane_file.